 Kelsey writes for a living on the internet and for fun in notebooks with no lines on the pages.
-She grew up in a town called Flower Mound, graduated from The University of Texas at Austin (hook'em), and was on the launch team for internet website vox.com.
+She grew up in a town called Flower Mound, graduated from The University of Texas at Austin (hook'em), and has written for numerous online and print publications.

 5 Ways to Get Ahead in the Digital Age

 Learning how computers work is no longer an optional skill for people hoping to find jobs in the next few years.
 I don't mean being able to turn a computer on, or transfer a word document into a PDF format: new job seekers need to know how to present themselves, and their future companies online.

 I entered college hoping to study books, and will leave knowing how to code.
 In all honesty, I'm a novice computer programmer by any measure, and that's okay.
 Unless you want to build websites or fix technical problems, understanding the ins and outs of programming really isn't that important.

 What's necessary for young job seekers is an understanding of the basics.
 Knowing what your company's site can and cannot do, how your web audience responds, and how to use social media effectively are skills that can make you more valuable to a company and help you do your job more effectively.

 Understanding the internet on a personal level can be a great next step to helping a company work online.
 I manage an online media company in Austin, TX and have never had any formal classroom training.

 Here are five things you can do that can help you get ahead of your peers and on your internet game:

 Companies spend years figuring out how to brand themselves in order to be the most appealing to their demographic, but how much time have you spent thinking about how you yourself are branded?
 If you know what you want to do, or even if you have a vague idea, branding yourself around your end goal can help you appear more qualified to prospective employers.
 For example, if you want to own a food truck that sells ice cream, you would try and make your presence online demonstrate both a love for ice cream, and a love for being entrepreneurial.

 2. Understand Social Media